SymbioticEDA/riscv-formal/docs/rvfi.md

 See [RISC-V Formal CSR Sematics](csrs.md) for the exact semantics of CSR values output via RVFI.

+### Handling of Speculative Execution

+Out-of-order cores that execute speculatively can commit speculative instructions on RVFI.

+Rollbacks must be output via the rollback interface, that is enabled when `RISCV_FORMAL_ROLLBACK` is defined:

+    output [ 0 : 0] rvfi_rollback_valid
+    output [63 : 0] rvfi_rollback_order

+All RVFI packets output _prior_ to the cycle with asserted `rvfi_rollback_valid` with a `rvfi_order` field of _greater or equal_ to `rvfi_rollback_order` are invalidated by a rollback event.

+RVFI packets output in the same cycle as `rvfi_rollback_valid` are already part of the new instruction stream re-starting at the instruction number indicated in `rvfi_rollback_order`.

 RVFI TODOs and Requests for Comments
 ------------------------------------